-Score 5 As noted in previous reports, the bailout heightened citizens' attention to and interest in policy matters, as did the occurrence of a legislative election in the previous period but one.
-In the period currently under review, the situation appears to be regressing as the bailout - and ensuing austerity measures - recede from the horizon.
-In a Eurobarometer survey carried out in March 2017, a total of 52% of respondents in Portugal had a "strong" or "medium" interest in politics, a roughly similar proportion to 2017 and 2016.
-This is the third lowest total within the EU-28 with regard to "strong" and "medium" interest in politics, above only Spain and France, and well below the EU average of 62%.
-Moreover, the proportion of respondents attesting to no interest in politics was 35%.
+Score 5 As noted in previous SGI reports, the bailout heightened citizens' attention to and interest in policy matters, as did the occurrence of a legislative election in the previous period but one.
+In the period currently under review, the situation continues to be regressing as the bailout - and ensuing austerity measures - recede from the horizon.
+In a Eurobarometer survey carried out in June 2019, a total of 52% of respondents in Portugal had a "strong" or "medium" interest in politics, a roughly similar proportion to 2018 and 2017.
+This is the second-lowest total within the EU-28 with regard to "strong" and "medium" interest in politics, above only France, and well below the EU average of 63%.
+Moreover, the proportion of respondents attesting to no interest in politics was 34%, second only to Spain (36%).

-This result further strengthens our assessment in previous reports that the Portuguese public's policy knowledge is limited and unevenly distributed.
+This result further strengthens our assessment in previous SGI reports that the Portuguese public's policy knowledge is limited and unevenly distributed.
 The factors limiting citizens' policy knowledge include the insufficient and incomplete explanation of policy by the government, the incomplete and insufficient explanation of policy alternatives by the opposition, a media system that tends to focus more on short-term issues and scandals than on in-depth policy analysis, presentation of policy in terms that tend to be exclusionary for most citizens; and a weak civil society that is unable to socialize and educate citizens on policy issues.